frontendpatterns/frontendpatterns.dev/src/content/patterns/controlled-input.md

 ## Solution

-Apply the Controlled Input pattern by synchronizing form inputs with component state for full programmatic control, and reinforce it with concise examples or tests.
+Synchronize form inputs with component state for full programmatic control.
 For example, separate a cart totals reducer from modal visibility state so analytics remains deterministic.